SamFeltip/astro-obsidian-content/posts/vault-cms-guide.md

 ## Overview

-this is a test!
+this is a test! iPhone test.
 All plugins, key bindings, and the theme can be customized to your liking, but this is what's on by default.

 ## Philosophy